-Cynthia Broze received a Master of Science Degree at California State University, Long Beach with an NP, from the Women’s Healthcare Nurse Practitioner’s Program at Harbor-UCLA, in 1992.
+Cynthia Broze received a Master of Science Degree at California State University, Long Beach, and her Nurse Practitioner training from the Women’s Healthcare Nurse Practitioner’s Program at Harbor-UCLA, in 1992.
 She began writing professionally in 2003 after completing the Master Class in Novel Writing program at UCLA.

 But she began her career as a nurse in the early 1970’s.
 She’s been a nurse for Alzheimer’s patients and in a Neonatal Intensive Care Unit.
 She’s traveled to home health visits and private duty cases.
 She was an office nurse and a nurse practitioner in an office.
 She tried didactic and clinical instructing.
 She has been a case manager and a clinical coordinator.